She took two wickets this morning for the senior team, helping India win a T20I series in England.

 –

-Star spinner Radha Yadav has been named as the skipper of the side for the upcoming multi-format series, while Minnu Mani has been appointed as the vice-captain.
-Earlier today, Radha starred with the ball as she scalped two wickets in the fourth T20I, conceding just 15 runs, helping India win their first-ever women’s T20I series against England.
-Shree Charani also chipped in with a crucial two wickets in the game, stopping England to a paltry total of 126 for 7, which India chased down to take an unassailable 3-1 lead in the five-match series.
+Star spinner Radha Yadav has been named as the skipper of the side for the upcoming multi-format series.
+Minnu Mani has been appointed as the vice-captain.
+Earlier today, Radha starred with the ball.
+She scalped two wickets, conceding just 15 runs, helping India win their first-ever women’s T20I series against England.
+Shree Charani also chipped in with a crucial two wickets, stopping England to a paltry total of 126 for 7.
+India chased down to take an unassailable 3-1 lead in the five-match series.

-Young Shreyanka Patil, on the other hand, is also back after struggling with injuries that she sustained during last year’s Women’s Asia Cup.
+Young Shreyanka Patil is also back after struggling with injuries that she sustained during last year’s Women’s Asia Cup.
 She got a chance to play in the T20 World Cup in the UAE but missed out on the Women’s Premier League (WPL) earlier this year.
 The last time she played in ODIs and T20Is was back in June 2024 and October 2024, respectively.
-Patil’s inclusion is still under the scanner as she is yet to get a clearance from the BCCI Centre of Excellence.
+Patil’s inclusion is still under the scanner.
+She is yet to get a clearance from the BCCI Centre of Excellence.

 ALSO READ:

-T20 Squad: Radha Yadav (C), Minnu Mani (VC), Shafali Verma, D. Vrinda, Sajana Sajeevan, Uma Chetry (WK), Raghvi Bist, Shreyanka Patil*, Prema Rawat, Nandini Kashyap (WK), Tanuja Kanwer, Joshita VJ, Shabnam Shakeel, Saima Thakor, Titas Sadhu
+T20 Squad: Radha Yadav (C), Minnu Mani (VC), Shafali Verma, D. Vrinda, Sajana Sajeevan, Uma Chetry (WK), Raghvi Bist, Shreyanka Patil*, Prema Rawat, Nandini Kashyap (WK), Tanuja Kanwer, Joshita VJ, Shabnam Shakeel, Saima Thakor, and Titas Sadhu.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.